-- ❖ Both parties shall be notified of whether or not it was found that the alleged conducted occurred and their rights to appeal the decision to the President. - The respondent shall be notified of all sanctions imposed on him/her, if any.
-In sexual misconduct cases, the complainant shall receive notice of all sanctions imposed on respondent, if any.
+- ❖ Both parties shall be notified of whether or not it was found that the alleged conducted occurred and their rights to appeal the decision to the President. - In sexual misconduct cases, the written notice provided to both parties shall also include any sanctions imposed on respondent and the rationale for the result and the sanctions.
 In cases covered by this policy that do not constitute sexual misconduct (i.e., sexual harassment) the complainant shall only receive notice of sanctions that directly relate to the complainant, if any. - ❖ The complainant shall be informed of any individual remedies offered or provided to the complainant, and other steps taken to eliminate the hostile environment, if one is found to exist, and prevent recurrence.
 The respondent should not be notified of the individual remedies offered or provided to the complainant.